Maximize your next lighting upgrade with the right technology.

 Lighting technologies have different operating characteristics and some are only suitable for certain applications.
 However, a direct comparison of their performance can still be helpful.
-The following table provides an overview of the efficacy, color rendition and estimated operating lifespan of each lighting type.
+The following table provides an overview of the efficacy, color quality, and estimated operating life span of each lighting type.
 Efficacy is measured in lumens per watt.
-Color rendition is quantified on a scale of 1 to 100 as color rendering index (CRI) where 100 CRI is equivalent to sunlight.
+Color quality is quantified on a scale of 1 to 100 as color rendering index (CRI) where 100 CRI is equivalent to sunlight.

-Fluorescent lights are energy efficient and have a long lifespan, but a relatively poor color rendition.
-HPS lamps compare favorably to metal halides in efficacy and have a much longer operating life, but they have a very poor color rendition.
-LED lights combine efficiency, long lifespan and good color rendition.
+Fluorescent lights are energy efficient and have a long life span, but a relatively poor color quality.
+HPS lamps compare favorably to metal halides in efficacy and have a longer operating life, but they have a very poor color rendition.
+LED lights combine efficiency, long life span, and good color quality.
 As technology advances, the use of LEDs in a variety of applications should continue to grow.

 A successful lighting upgrade includes careful design, energy-saving controls, and a preventive maintenance program that includes group relamping and proper disposal.